 Sweet Pea Valerie Harrod

 Sweet Pea Valerie Harrod is right at the very top of my favourites.
-More coral than Sweet Pea Spring Sunshine Champagne and a Spencer so blooms ever so slightly later (and carries on that bit later too), I love to plant them together!
+A warm coral Spencer variety with huge blooms, try it with ‘New’ Mollie Rilstone I love to plant them together, perfect sisters!

 Its got everything, long stems, huge flowers and the sweetest fragrance… Sweet peas elevate any arrangement like no other flower!